 The authors of the publication unite their voices to call for better practices around the stewardship of digital research outputs – both data and tools – to achieve an Internet of data and services that is Findable, Accessible, Interoperable, and Reusable (FAIR).
 The recommendations include better data collection practices, better and more complete data and tool annotation, machine-accessible representations, increased adherence-to and reuse of global standards, and more robust publication and post-publication stewardship practices.
 Adherence to the FAIR Principles will dramatically reduce the time and effort researchers invest in data discovery, cleansing, and integration.
 Also.
 FAIR will assist with transparency and reproducibility of research and will maximize the return-on-investment in research by governments and enterprises by ensuring maximal and optimal reuse of existing data in downstream studies.

-The FAIR Principles have already been endorsed by the European Commission Directorate General for Research and Innovation as an underpinning for the European Open Science Cloud
+The FAIR Principles have already been endorsed by the European Commission Directorate General for Research and Innovation as an underpinning for the European Open Science Cloud, and other EC research agencies such as Horizon 2020.
+Globally, the Principles have been endorsed by the American NIH in their “Big Data to Knowledge (BD2K)” initiative, and even by the leaders of the G20 Nations.

 Prof. Luis Rubio is the Principal Investigator of the Biochemistry of Nitrogen Fixation group of the CBGP (UPM-INA).
 Prof. Rubio is currently Deputy Director of Scientific Infrastructures of the CBGP (UPM-INIA).
 He is a world leader in the study of the assembly of nitrogenase, an enzyme that has global ecological importance because it is responsible for fixing nitrogen, i.e. converting inert nitrogen gas into biologically active nitrogen.